What is Fiber Optic Sensing?

 How can fiber testing shorten repair (MTTR) of critical infrastructure or a fiber network?

-Customers will report a service outage caused by a fiber break but often when there is a break, the cable has been strained permanently on either side of the break or damage event.
+Customers of telecoms service providers and data centers leasing dark fiber will report a service outage caused by a fiber break but often when there is a break, the cable has been strained permanently on either side of the break or damage event.
 Take the example of a backhoe digging up a cable.
 The cable was pulled, tugged and strained.
 Strain inspection will allow a technician to determine exactly which section of the cables need replacement and allow the cable owner to hold the party responsible for the damage accountable with DTSS fiber optic sensing evidence.
 The same is true for damage caused by inclement weather and debris such as tree branches falling on aerial cables.

 The most common but difficult to diagnose issue in the fiber of a network occurs when excessive strain is placed on the fiber.
 This permanently elongates the fiber, weakening it and potentially changing its light transmission properties.
 Below is an image of a strain test that shows three strain peaks using DTSS.
 All three areas of this fiber are compromised but a classic Rayleigh OTDR will not reveal this problem.
 These peaks indicate this fiber needs replacement.